 - I will log into the UNH VPN (Pulse Secure) prior to logging into University systems remotely.

 - I will store all University information on University servers whenever possible.
 If not possible, temporary storage of non-restricted data on password protected and encrypted mobile devices (i.e. laptop, jump drive) are permissible with prior supervisor approval.
-Storage of restricted data on computers, external media and mobile devices must be approved in advance by IT Security to ensure appropriate protections will be implemented.
+Storage of restricted data on computers, external media and mobile devices must be approved in advance by ET&S Cybersecurity & Networking to ensure appropriate protections will be implemented.

-- I will not use public machines to log into University systems that contain restricted information (i.e. Banner) or public networks, and will not use passwords used for restricted environments on public machines or for other purposes.
+- I will not use public computers to log into University systems that contain restricted information (i.e. Banner) or access these resources over public networks, and will not use passwords used for restricted environments on public machines or for other purposes.

-- I will familiarize myself with phishing and vulnerability alerts at https://www.unh.edu/it/information-security-services and obtain training from UNH IT if unclear about these standards.
+- I will familiarize myself with phishing and vulnerability alerts provided by ET&S Cybersecurity & Networking and obtain training from CS&N if unclear about these standards.

-- I will review IT security services training material and this policy at least annually.
+- I will review Cybersecurity & Networking training materials and this policy at least annually.

-- My supervisor and I will verify my equipment’s configuration is secure to current UNH IT standards at least annually.
+- My supervisor and I will verify my equipment’s configuration is secure to current ET&S cybersecurity standards at least annually.

 Additional UNH Information Technology resources for teleworking or working from Remote Sites

 - Email: UNH Exchange email is accessed using MS Outlook or through the Web using a web browser (i.e. Internet Explorer or Firefox).
 More information on MS Outlook is available on UNH IT's website for Exchange configuration.

-- Computer Security: The UNH Virtual Private Network - Pulse Secure (VPN) is needed to access information systems, such as FIS, SIS, and HRIS, from a remote site.
+- Computer Security: The UNH Virtual Private Network - Pulse Secure (VPN) is needed to access information in several systems from a remote site.
 The VPN should be used for all remote access to the university because it protects the communication between your computer and the campus.